tobyisawesome/bing-fluent-skin/readme.md

 - The header bar with the search box and menu items
 - The scope bar with different search categories
 - The font, and font weights of the website (Updated to Segoe UI Variable if font is installed, and Bold text is changed to Semibold for consistency)
+- Many smaller elements, like buttons, dropdowns, widgets are updates to fit with WinUI.

 Some of the effects applied by this skin are: